PLEASE NOTE: The ‘before’ photos shown in this post were taken by the previous owners of the property.

 Would guests ‘get’ the odd little touches?

 It was the high season (summer) when Ferny Hill Retreat first launched so I had the best possible chance of success.
-My problem was that it was brand new listing and had no guest ratings yet.
+My problem was that it was a brand new listing and had no guest ratings yet.
 I’d read that this would work against the property and had been warned to expect a slow build up.

 All the hard work and my little bit of risk taking had paid off.
 Whew!